thevuong/next15-filterlist/STEPS.md

 ### Add a loading spinner to Search.tsx

 - Uncomfortable experience in the search when using the default form submit, which is a GET pushing the values of the inputs inside the form to the URL.
 Full page and cant see active search.
 - Progressive enhancement of the base case search.
 Let's first use the new Nextjs 15 form component to make this a client side navigation when js is loaded: import, use form and add action.
+Root route first and test.
 - We can also is to add an onChange handler, we want to push to the router.
 Add router, params, and searchParams.
 - Onchange newSearchParams.
 We gonna use the existing search params because we will keeping the state in the URL as a single source of truth, because the state of the app will be reloadable, shareable, and bookmarkable.
+- Add defaultvalue.
-- Add defaultvalue and reset with a key.
+- Add activetab, use on action and to reset with a key.
 - Add "use client".
 - Notice the url is updating later because we are waiting for the await in the table to resolve before routing.
 - As a user, we want to know that something is happening in the app.